TytoMan/misc-utils/README.md

 # Misc Utils

-Library packed with miscellaneous utilities.
+Library packed with miscellaneous utilities for godot.

 ## Usage

 1. Download and exact files.
-2. Place `misc_urtils` to `res;//addons/` directory in your project.
+2. Place `misc_utils` to `res://addons/` directory in your project.
-3. Enable plugin in `Project > Project Settings > Plugins`.
+3. Enable the plugin in `Project > Project Settings > Plugins`.

 ## License